davidlcassidy/family-media-processor/README.md

 - **FILES_TO_DELETE** (Optional) :
 Comma-separated list of file names.
 The corresponding files will be deleted during the photo processing.

-- **ENABLE_MOVE_FILES** (Optional):
+- **ALLOW_MOVE_FILES** (Optional):
-When enabled, users can choose whether to move processed files to a specified directory or keep them in their original location.
+When allowed, users can choose whether to move processed files to a specified directory or keep them in their original location.
 Default: false

 - **VERBOSE_LOGGING** (Optional) :